Dynamical approximation and sensor placement for filtering problems: Numerical results

 In this section we assess the performance of Dyn-PBDW on the (cubic) nonlinear Schr\"odinger equation and the shallow water equations.
 The computational domain $\Sdom$ is the interval $[-L_x,L_x]$, if $d=1$, and the rectangle $[-L_x,L_x]\times[-L_y,L_y]$, if $d=2$.
 A high-fidelity approximation of the problem is obtained by means of a second order finite difference discretization on a computational grid of $N_x$ and $N_y$ equispaced points in each direction, and it is solved until the final time $T$ using $N_t$ uniform time steps.
 The implicit midpoint rule is chosen as the time integration scheme, and the nonlinear system arising at each time step is solved with the Newton method with stopping tolerance $\tau=10^{-10}$.
 The numerical solution of the high-fidelity system is then regarded as the ground truth for state estimation.

 The evolution of the approximation space $\Vr(t)$ is performed as in \Cref{sec:sdlr}.
 The same spatial discretization as the high-fidelity system is applied to \eqref{eq:DLR}, and $\Theta$ is discretized by a finite set $\Thtrain$ of uniformly selected test parameters.
+The test parameters in $\Thtrain$ are used to approximate the integrals over $\Theta$ appearing in \eqref{eq:DLR} using a deterministic quadrature rule.
 The temporal discretization of the approximate dynamics is done via partitioned Runge--Kutta methods as in \cite{P19}, \cite[Section 4]{HPRi22}.

 The setting for all numerical tests is the Hilbert space $V=\Vqp\times\Vqp$ where $\Vqp=L^2(D)$.
 For $u=(u^q,u^p)\in V$, $2m$ measurements are given in the form of local averages

 where $\xs_i\in D$ is the position of the $i$th sensor.
 In this setting, the Riesz representer of $\ell^q_i=\ell^p_{i+m}$ is simply